-There could be advantages to adopting early.
-If you are thinking of starting a new business or setting up a new company it may be a good idea to apply the new standards early to avoid changing frameworks within a short time frame.
+There may be advantages to adopting the small or micro-entity regimes early.
+For example, if you have started a new business or set up a new company it may be a good idea to apply the new standards early to avoid changing frameworks within a short time frame.

-In fact, you could benefit from talking to us as soon as possible.
+There could be other advantages to adopting the new standards early, so you could benefit from talking to us as soon as possible.